simoesusp/ESP32_Projects/README.md

 4) Select your Board in Tools > Board menu > DOIT ESP32 DEVKIT V1

 5) Select the Port
---> if you don’t see the COM Port in your Arduino IDE, you need to install the ESP32 CP210x USB to UART Bridge VCP Drivers
+--> if you don’t see the COM Port in your Arduino IDE, you need to install the ESP32 CP210x USB to UART Bridge VCP Drivers (I did not needed to do this!!)

 6) Open an example under File > Examples and test the instalation --> Good Luck!!!!!